Bloomberg qualifies for Las Vegas debate with last-minute poll

 "Our campaign is seeing a groundswell of support across the country, and qualifying for the February 19 debate is the latest sign that Mike’s plan and ability to defeat Donald Trump is resonating with more and more Americans," campaign manager Kevin Sheekey said Tuesday morning.
 "Mike is looking forward to joining the other Democratic candidates on stage and making the case for why he's the best candidate to defeat Donald Trump and unite the country.
 The opportunity to discuss his workable and achievable plans for the challenges facing this country is an important part of the campaign process."

 This will be the first time Bloomberg will appear in a debate after entering the presidential race in November.
+The fact Bloomberg didn't appear the most recent debates, largely because he is not accepting campaign donations and donors were one of the criteria to make it onto the stage for previous debates, previously drew ridicule from President Trump.

+"Mini Mike Bloomberg doesn't get on the Democrat Debate Stage because he doesn't want to - he is a terrible debater and speaker.
+If he did, he would go down in the polls even more (if that is possible!)," Trump tweeted last month.

-The other candidates who have qualified for Wednesday's debate are former South Bend, Ind., Mayor Pete Buttigieg and senators Bernie Sanders, of Vermont, Elizabeth Warren, of Massachusetts and Amy Klobuchar, of Minnesota.
+The other candidates who have qualified for Wednesday's debate are former South Bend, Ind., Mayor Pete Buttigieg, Biden, Sanders, Warren, and Sen. Amy Klobuchar, of Minnesota.

 Candidates could also qualify by earning at least one pledged delegate from Iowa or New Hampshire, or receiving 12 percent support in two polls from Nevada or South Carolina.